Federal Reserve Chairs and What They Do

 Many homeowners who couldn't afford conventional mortgages were delighted to be approved for these interest-only loans.
 As a result, the percentage of subprime mortgages doubled, from 10% to 20%, of all mortgages between 2001 and 2006.
 By 2007, it had grown into a $1.3 trillion industry.
 The creation of mortgage-backed securities and the secondary market helped end the 2001 recession.

 Many people didn't realize their payments would only remain at a low rate for the first three to five years.
-Greenspan raised rates in 2004 to fight 3.3 percent inflation.
-He raised them to 4.25 percent in 2005 and 5.25 percent by June 2006.
-By the end of the year, inflation was at a manageable 2.5 percent.
+Greenspan raised rates in 2004 to fight 3.3% inflation.
+He raised them to 4.25% in 2005 and 5.25% by June 2006.
+By the end of the year, inflation was at a manageable 2.5%.

 Greenspan's rate increase hit these mortgage-holders just when rates reset.
 Homeowners were hit with payments they couldn't afford.
 At the same time, housing prices began falling, so they couldn't sell either.
 That created massive foreclosures.
 By waiting too long to raise rates, Greenspan helped cause the 2008 financial crisis.

 - Ben Bernanke (2006 - 2014) formally introduced the use of inflation targets as a way of setting public expectations of Fed actions.
 He used forward guidance to manage the public's expectation of inflation.
 His expertise was in the role of the Fed and monetary policy in the Depression.
 He created many new federal reserve tools to combat the 2008 financial crisis.

 - Jerome Powell (2018 - 2022) was nominated by President Trump.
 Since he's been a Fed board member since 2012, he's continuing to normalize interest rates.
-The Fed likes to have the fed funds rate at 2.0 percent.
+The Fed likes to have the fed funds rate at 2.0%.
 It gives the Fed the ability to lower rates if another recession occurs.
 It also allows banks to charge enough for loans to make a reasonable profit.
 Savers benefit from the higher rates, which especially helps retirees.